-Above is a short teaser we created to promote the summer camp theme in 2012.
+Above is a short teaser we created to promote the summer camp theme 2012.

-During the summer I produced 8 weekly highlight-reels that were showed to campers and then posted online for them to share with their family and friends.
+During that summer, I produced eight weekly highlight reels shown to campers and then posted online for them to share with their family and friends.

-That summer taught me how to think creatively, produce under time constraints, and how to work with others on creative projects.
+This position taught me how to think creatively, produce under pressure, and collaborate with others on creative projects.

-During the summer I saw how much traction the weekly highlight videos were getting on Facebook and YouTube.
-Being a young person, I knew how social media generally worked and felt like even more could be done to promote the camps and the organizations mission.
-If only someone were focusing on it and following basic social media marketing procedures…
+Throughout the summer, I saw how much traction the weekly highlight videos were getting on Facebook and YouTube.
+As a young person, I knew how social media generally worked and felt that even more could be done to promote the camps and the organization’s mission.
+If only someone focused on it and followed basic social media marketing procedures…

 After being quite annoying and trying to convince the people around me who had connections to the parent organization of the camp to hire me to help them with their social media, they did.